The main criteria to assess the eligibility of proposals received are: 1) Identity, 2) Nature, 3) Necessity and 4) Approach.

 Approach of the applicant

-The applicant collaborates with other civil society actors, and the performances and usefulness of the activities have been recognised by the communities served and by external partners.
+Applicants are systematically encouraged to provide references in their applications for funding; these are contacted by the Secretariat as well as others.
+In its investigations, the Secretariat seeks to know in particular whether the applicant collaborates, even intermittently, with other civil society actors, and whether the results and usefulness of the activities have been recognised by the beneficiary communities and by external partners.